syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 {% endtabs %}

-## Multiple drawers
+## Multiple Drawers

-The Navigation Drawer allows users to open the drawer on multiple sides with different toggle methods.
-The DrawerSettings class and its properties need to be used where users need to provide multiple drawers.
-The multiple drawers can be implemented using the following drawer settings:
+The SfNavigationDrawer supports multiple drawers that can be opened from different sides of the screen.
+This functionality is implemented using the `DrawerSettings` class, which provides two types of drawer configurations:
 * Default drawer settings
 * Secondary drawer settings

-N> The header and footer content are optional, but the drawer content is mandatory to allocate space for the drawer.
+N> While header and footer content are optional, drawer content is mandatory to properly allocate space for the drawer functionality.

-## Default drawer settings
+## Default Drawer Settings

-Implement the default drawer using the default drawer settings class.
-The following code sample demonstrates how to set the properties of default drawer settings inside the DrawerSettings class.
+The default drawer can be configured using the `DefaultDrawerSettings` property with a `DrawerSettings` instance.
+The following example demonstrates how to configure the default drawer properties:
 {% tabs %}

 {% highlight c# %}